 Logically, it gets its name from shipping.
 Shipping containers standardize how goods are moved around.
 Goods get placed in steel shipping containers which can be picked up by cranes and fit into ships.
 They tend to have standard sizes.

-By standardizing the process and keeping the items together, the container can be moved as a unit and it costs less to do it this way.
+By standardizing the process and keeping the items together, your container can be moved as a unit and it costs less to do it this way.

-In computer terms, container technology is referred to as just a container: a method to package an application so it can be run, with its dependencies, isolated from other processes.
+In computer terms, container technology is referred to as just a container: a method to package your applications so they can be run, with their dependencies, isolated from other processes.

 Container technology decreases the potential for problems when developers move programs from server to server before the program is in a state where it is saleable.

 When you use container technology to create an application, you can code everything using just one operating system and database.
 This makes the application quite easy to replicate as resources including memory and the central processing unit (CPU) are shared.
 This also makes your technology great for scaling and for working within the cloud.

 If you don’t use container technology, you can have a situation where a program runs well on one machine but has problems on your server.
 This common problem occurs when you move a program from a data server to a cloud server.

 Many issues can happen because of variations in machine environments.
 These include differences between your operating system, secure sockets layer libraries, storage, and network topology.

 So, computer container technology picks up all of your software and related parts which include dependencies, being libraries, binaries, and configuration files.
 They all get migrated as a unit, avoiding the differences between machines including operating system differences.
 This will also include underlying hardware that leads to incompatibilities and crashes.

 And, importantly, containers also facilitate the deployment of your software to your server.
 Advocates of using container technology say it is a much better tech to use than that which preceded it – virtual machines.